 Your child may want to consider taking an ACT Prep course to help prepare for or improve the scores of this important test.
 All of our classes are taught by either Kim Luebbert, Patty Lockenvitz, Annie Crider or myself.
 We are certified teachers and have been successful in helping students with the ACT test.
 We offer a variety of classes to meet students' schedules.
 Many students take our classes after they have taken the ACT test at least once, usually just prior to the second or third time they take the test.

-Our schedule of upcoming classes is enclosed.
-You can also find our schedule on the local high school bulletins and our website.
+Our schedule of upcoming classes is on this website.
+You can also find our schedule on the local high school bulletins.
 Most courses are made up of 6 hours.
 Classes are held at Mid-America Bank, Wardsville facility (lower level) at 1500 Friendship Road, just off of Route B.

 Early registration is required because all group classes have limited enrollment.
-The registration form is enclosed.
-Individual sessions are available for writing or selected subjects at varying hourly fees.
+Individual sessions are available for all ACT subjects, including writing at varying hourly fees.

 Please feel free to call or email me with any questions.
 It is my goal to help your child succeed.
 References are certainly available.